 As always — and particularly in this space — investors need to mind the risks and size of their positions accordingly.
 But for investors who see medical marijuana stocks as the next big thing, these three are the best stocks to buy for investors enamored with weed.

 Charlotte’s Web (OTCMKTS:CWBHF) has become one of the leading players in CBD oil (cannabidiol).
 And though Charlotte’s Web products are made from hemp — at least for now — instead of marijuana, the stock still looks like one of the best plays in the sector.

 InvestorPlace’s Matt McCall named CWBHF (the stock also trades on the Canadian Securities Exchange under ticker CWEB) as his pick for our list of the best stocks for 2019.
 McCall’s case makes some sense.
 CBD oil sales are soaring, and Charlotte’s Web is a market leader.
 As McCall pointed out, the federal farm bill in the U.S. provided a catalyst by legalizing hemp.

-So far this year, Charlotte’s Web stock has outperformed most recreational players, gaining 65% year-to-date.
-But a nearly 30% pullback from August highs creates another opportunity for an attractive entry point.
-Second-quarter earnings appear to have disappointed some investors, but revenue growth of 45% year-over-year and 15% quarter-over-quarter suggest the growth story remains intact.
+So far this year, Charlotte’s Web stock has outperformed recreational players, gaining 15% year-to-date.
+But a nearly 43% pullback from August highs creates another opportunity for an attractive entry point.

 Like most major cannabis plays, shares of Cronos (NASDAQ:CRON) have declined of late.
-CRON stock has dropped by 50% since early March.
+CRON stock has dropped more than 50% since early March.